 OXO Tower Restaurant

-This restaurant on the top floor of the iconic tower can be hired for events of up to 250, and offers a menu of refined British classics with beautiful views over St Paul’s and the river.
+Located on the top floor of the iconic tower, OXO Tower Restaurant can be hired for events of up to 250, and offers a menu of refined British classics with beautiful views over St Paul’s and the river.
 The restaurant is great for impressing, while the brasserie is the perfect spot for a casual lunch.

 The Swan at Shakespeare’s Globe